University of Central Florida Student Government: Constitution

-The Constitution has been amended over forty times, the first being in April 1970, and the last being in March 2020.
+The Constitution has been amended over forty times, the first being in April 1970.
 An amendment may be proposed by a two-thirds vote of the senate, or a petition with fifteen percent of the number of votes cast for president in the previous election.
 Amendments must be reviewed and approved by the university president.

 Legislature

 Legislative authority is vested in a Student Senate.
 The Senate currently consists of seventy elected senators, one for each 1,000 students as required by statute.
 The Senate is led by the Senate President, who is elected at the beginning of each term.
 The Senate President Pro Tempore is also elected at the same time as the Senate President to help manage the legislative agenda.
 According to the Constitution and Statutes, elections for Senate are held each spring – usually in late March or early April.
 A plurality of the votes cast is required to win.
 The newly elected senators are inaugurated at the first meeting of the new Senate session.
 The Senate is bound by university policy, applicable state and federal statutes, and the state and federal constitutions.
 Newly elected senators take an oath to obey the student body, state, and federal constitutions.
-The Senate President and President Pro Tempore receive an annual salary between $9,000 and $12,000 per year.

-Senate bills must be signed by both the student body president and the senior student affairs officer.
+Senate bills must be signed by both the Student Body President and the Senior Student Affairs Officer.
 Either officer may veto any Senate bill.
 The Senate may override the veto of the student body president by a two-thirds vote, at which the time the legislation is passed to the Senior Student Affairs Officer for approval or veto.
 If a bill is vetoed by the Senior Student Affairs Officer, the Senate may override the veto by a two-thirds vote, at which time the legislation goes to the president of the university for ultimate review.
 The decision of the university president is final and may not be overridden by the Senate.
 In 2010, a veto by the Senior Student Affairs Officer was successfully overridden by the Senate and sent to the university president.
 Resolutions require only the signatures of the Senate President and President Pro Tempore.
 Proclamations require the signatures of both the Senate President and the Student Body President.